ndyjrdn/BuzzgateVault/ASU/CSE 110/Module readings/Module 11.md

 ## 12.3 File input
 - To read file input, a programmer can create a new input stream that comes from a file, rather than the predefined input stream System.in that comes from the standard input (keyboard).
 An input stream can then be used just like the familiar Scanner and System.in combination.
 - The statement `fileByteStream = new FileInputStream(str);` creates a file input stream and opens the file denoted by a String variable, str, for reading.
 FileInputStream's constructor also allows a programmer to pass the filename as a String literal.
-Ex: `fileByteStream = new FileInputStream("numFile.txt");`
+Ex: `fileByteStream = new FileInputStream("numFile.txt");` open file with FileInputStream read file with Scanner do stuff with the scanner object (next, nextInt etc)